-individuals or communities because of factors such as: Air pollution or odour.
-Noise, vibration, blasting, electromagnetic fields or radiation.
+3.11.4.
+Any impacts on the health, safety, security, privacy, or welfare of Yes Low individuals or communities because of factors such as: Air pollution or odour.
+Noise, vibration, blasting, electromagnetic fields, or radiation.
 Release of disease or genetically modified organisms.
 Lighting, overshadowing or visual impacts.
-If yes, will that impact be high, medium or low?
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
-There will be minor noise generated during the construction phase, but this is not considered significant and work will only be undertaken with approved hours.
+There will be minor noise generated during the construction phase, but this is not considered significant and works will only be undertaken within the approved hours.
 3.11.5.
-Any impacts that result in a change in the level of demand for community resources (e.g. facilities, services and labour force).
-No N/A If yes, will that impact be high, medium or low?
+Any impacts that result in a change in the level of demand for No N/A community resources (e.g. facilities, services and labour force).
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.11.6.
 Any other social impacts.
-No N/A If yes, will that impact be high, medium or low?
+No N/A If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
-3.12 Econ omic Factors 3.12.1.
+3.12.
+Economic Factors 3.12.1.
 Any impacts which result in a decrease to net economic welfare.
-No N/A If yes, will that impact be high, medium or low?
+N/A No If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?
 3.12.2.
-Any impacts that result in a direct cost to the community or individuals.
-No N/A If yes, will that impact be high, medium or low?
+Any impacts that result in a direct cost to the community or No N/A individuals.
+If yes, will that impact be high, medium, or low?
 If yes, what are the mitigation measures?